jim0607/Leetcode/README.md

 - [0155.
 Min Stack](Solutions/0155.Min-Stack.py) (!!E) <br>
 use two stacks, a stack is to store all items, a minStack to store min items.
 If a num is less than minStack[-1] then we should append to minStack.
 - [0716.
 Max Stack](Solutions/0716.Max-Stack.py) (E) <br>
 Solutino 1: just use one list.
 Since we have to implement popMax method, we have to find the maxItem pos in the stack, it takes O(N).
-Solution 2: by using double linked list and tree map, we can realize O(logN) for push, pop and popMax
+Solution 2: by using double linked list and heapq, we can realize O(logN) for push, pop and popMax.
+Use a doubly linkedlist for popMax.
 - [0346.
 Moving Average from Data Stream](Solutions/0346.Moving-Average-from-Data-Stream.cs) (E) <br>
 In C#, Queue class is by default a deque, with two methods: 1. enqueue, meaning push to the back of the queue; 2. dequeue, meaning pop from the front of the queue.
 They are all O(1).
 - [0933.
 Number of Recent Calls](Solutions/0933.Number-of-Recent-Calls.py) (E) <br>
 In C#, Count is a method that gets the number of elements contained in the Queue.
 - [0394.
 Decode String](Solutions/0394.Decode-String.py) (!!M) <br>
+定义一个numStack, 一个strStack 存nums和parenthesis. if it's a digit, should use a while loop to add the num in case there are multiple digits; if it's a ch, then put it into strStack; if it's a [, then put the num in numStack and re-initialize the tempNum and tempStr for calculation inside the []; if it's a ], then pop the resStack and signStack and update res.
 - [0224.
 Basic Calculator](Solutions/0224.Basic-Calculator.py) (!!H) <br>
 if it's a digit, should use a while loop to add the num in case there are multiple digits, eg: 322 - 16; if it's a sign, then convert to 1 or -1; if it's a (, then append the previous res and sign into the resStack and signStack, and initialize the sign and num for calculation inside the (); if it's a ), then pop the resStack and signStack and update res.
 - [0227.
 Basic Calculator II](Solutions/0227.Basic-Calculator-II.py) (M) <br>